yourwanghao/WearableComputingProject/README.md

 1. Now use grep function to search all the columns that match "mean" and "std" pattern.
 So that we can subset only these new columns from totalData to form newData
 1. Now we use aggregate function to group the newData by subject id and activity label
 1. The result of above step doesn't have clear column name for subject id and activity label, so we make them more clear
-1. Finaly we use write.table to save te output tidy data as "testfile.txt", with row.names=F
+1. Finaly we use write.table to save te output tidy data as "tidydata.txt", with row.names=F

 # Reference
 * https://class.coursera.org/getdata-012/forum/thread?thread_id=9